 When comparing nuclear power vs solar power, it’s important to consider their strengths and weaknesses.
 In this article, we’ll be looking at their pros and cons to determine which is the best carbon-free energy resource.

 Solar power is the conversion of sunlight into energy, namely electricity.

-There are a few different methods of harnessing solar power.
+According to Main Solar Engineering, there are a few different methods of harnessing solar power.
 Photovoltaics is probably the most common method.
 You generate electricity directly from the sun using semiconductors to conduct an electronic process.